-This water can cause extensive damage so the leak needs to be repaired as soon as possible.
-Luckily this is a really simple problem to solve!
+Once the drain line for your ac is clogged, the backed-up water can cause extensive damage.
+This very easy to fix leak will need to be repaired as soon as possible.
+Luckily this is a really simple problem to fix!

 - Turn your air conditioner off